dbursztynowski/5gc/k3subuntu/README.txt

 $ sudo scp /var/lib/rancher/k3s/server/node-token ubuntu@<agent-node-address>:/home/ubuntu/node-token
   on worker (agent)
 $ curl -sfL https://get.k3s.io | K3S_URL=https://<serverip>:6443 K3S_TOKEN=$(cat node-token) sh -
-  where K3S_TOKEN=$(cat node-token) is stored in /var/lib/rancher/k3s/server/node-token file in the main Node (or one can copy-paste the token from the file directly into the command)
+  where K3S_TOKEN=$(cat node-token) is stored in /var/lib/rancher/k3s/server/node-token file in the main Node and should first be copied onto agent node to the working directory for curl command, e.g. /home/ubuntu/node-token as in the 'sudo scp ...' command shown above (or one can copy-paste the token from the file directly into the command)
 - check status
 $ systemctl status k3s-agent